shovradas/shovradas/README.md

 ### Hi there, I'm Shovra
-+ I’m currently exploring IIoT Security as a part of my master thesis
-+ Also, I am teaching Software Service Engineering and Security of Distributed Software at TU Chemnitz
++ I am a Software Developer
-+ I’m looking to collaborate on open source projects
++ I would be happy to contribute on open source projects

 ### Repositories
 Please visit [shovradas.github.io](https://shovradas.github.io/) for an organized overview of my repositories.